metabrainz/metabrainz.org/README.md

 ## Community

-If you want to discuss something, go to *#musicbrainz-devel* IRC channel on irc.freenode.net.
+If you want to discuss something, go to *#metabrainz* IRC channel on irc.freenode.net.
 More info about available methods of getting in touch with community is available at https://wiki.musicbrainz.org/Communication.